Jahvon Quinerly: Villanova

 Entering Quinerly's freshman season, Villanova lost several key players to the NBA draft after winning the 2018 NCAA tournament.
 Quinerly was the program's top recruit in the 2018 class and was expected to replace Jalen Brunson, the reigning national player of the year.
 In his debut on November 6, 2018, Quinerly recorded three points and three assists, shooting 1-of-4 from the field, in 17 minutes versus Morgan State.
-On December 12, after receiving under 10 minutes of playing time or not playing for six straight games, he posted to an Instagram story that Villanova was his "2nd choice for a reason."
+On December 12, after receiving under 10 minutes of playing time in addition to not playing for six straight games, he posted an Instagram story that read Villanova was his "2nd choice for a reason."
 Quinerly soon deleted the post before posting random pictures and soon deleting his account.
 The incident drew speculation that he was attempting to pretend that his account had been hacked.
 On December 13, he apologized for his controversial post.
 Through 25 games, Quinerly averaged 3.2 points in 9.1 minutes per game.
 On April 3, 2019, he announced that he would transfer from Villanova.

 Alabama

 On June 2, 2019, Quinerly committed to Alabama after also considering Pittsburgh.
 He sat out for his next year due to transfer rules.
 In his debut on November 25, 2020, Quinerly posted 18 points, one rebound and three assists in an 81–57 win against Jacksonville State.
 He was named SEC tournament MVP after leading Alabama to the title.
 On March 22, 2021, Quinerly recorded 14 points, 11 assists and five rebounds in a 96–77 win over Maryland in the second round of the NCAA tournament.
-He suffered a knee injury in a NCAA Tournament loss to Notre Dame as a junior.
+He suffered a knee injury in an NCAA tournament loss to Notre Dame as a junior.
 Quinerly averaged 14.3 points, 4.3 assists and 3.1 rebounds per game.
+On June 25, 2023, Quinerly announced he would enter the transfer portal and, as a graduate transfer, would be eligible to play for a new team immediately.